Pets at GWW

 Hound Coursing: Mistress Katherine of Anglesey, firstname.lastname@example.org

 There are many forms of wildlife that are residents of the site.
-Notably, there are geese that live on the lake.
-Please do not pick up the geese.
 As a general rule, please respect all the wildlife in the area and do not harm them.

 Horses of War

 Traveling with horses requires plenty of planning and preparation, but knowing your horse will be safe and comfortable in a new setting will bring you much peace of mind.
 Make a list of essentials that you can double-check before leaving to ensure nothing vital is forgotten.
 Here is a start, but be sure to customize your list with items important to your four-legged friend.